RedPRL/sml-redprl/README.md

 ### What is this repository?

-This is the repository for the nascent development of Red JonPRL.
+This is the repository for the nascent development of RedPRL.
 Currently, there are only bits and pieces, but eventually, enough kit will be here that we can start migrating the JonPRL sources to the new order.